 This is a good question.
 I get asked it a lot when I meet with clients, and you can't really give a specific answer because it depends on a number of different factors.
 First, is it a felony or a misdemeanor?
+Your defense attorney plays a crucial role in managing these factors and navigating the legal process.

 Preliminary Hearing Setting Within 60 Days

-So, again, that ninety days is pretty darn close to how fast you could if you wanted to, get a felony dealt with.
+So, again, that ninety days is pretty darn close to how fast you could, if you wanted to, get a felony dealt with.
 So, people say, why do I hear that these cases have taken a year or two years, and some cases do take that long, but there's going to be a reason that these cases are taking a year or two years, and it usually has to do with a bunch of paperwork that needs to be obtained.

 Custody Status